jgyj123/jgyj123/README.md

-# 👋 Hi, I'm Jonathan Goh
+# 👋 Hi, I'm Jonathan

-I'm a CS grad from NUS with 16 months of full-stack experience in healthtech and research.
-Im currently taking some time after graduation to focus on **cloud infrastructure** and **cybersecurity**.
+I recently graduated from NUS with 16 months of full-stack experience in healthtech and research.
+Currently, Im taking some time to focus on my cloud and security skills.

 ---